anne-glerum/paper-Victoria-microplate-rotation/README.md

 ASPECT installation guidelines can be found in the manual: http://www.math.clemson.edu/~heister/manual.pdf

-A virtual machine image can also be downloaded from the ASPECT website: https://aspect.geodynamics.org/download.html
+Alternatively, a virtual machine image can be downloaded from the ASPECT website: https://aspect.geodynamics.org/download.html

-A Docker container is available on GitHub: https://github.com/geodynamics/aspect/tree/master/docker
+A Docker container is also available by typing after Docker installation: 'docker pull geodynamics/aspect'

 Typical install time including the underlying libraries will be several hours.
 An ASPECT only install generally takes 30 minutes to an hour.